-EspINA is a user-friendly tool which performs segmentation and analysis of elements in a reconstructed 3D volume of the cerebral cortex, and greatly facilitates and accelerates these processes.
+EspINA is a user-friendly tool which performs segmentation and analysis of elements in a reconstructed 3D volume of the brain, and greatly facilitates and accelerates these processes.
 It allows visualization and segmentation of large image stacks datasets, both from electron micrsocopy (e.g. FIB/SEM) and confocal laser microscopy.

 Fluent navigation through the different sections of the stack using three planar views.
 Simultaneous different channel visualization can be performed in a customized stainings and intensity/contrast properties.
 Navigation bookmarks helps to easily find stack spots.